half way done porch crew working hard |

 The shelter will have a Ritchie waterer inside it.
 We won't be digging it out of snow storms, and unfreezing it, like the last place we had our horses.
 Someday we plan to add another open sided type shade shelter, further down the pasture.
 Mostly for Nemo, who's allergies continue to be problematic.
 We can't wait to bring him home...

-a wide connecting path will be on the right
+future shelter will be on the left a wide connecting path will be on the right |

 Work on the barn interior has slowed down.
 It's all about catching up on the house these days.
 However, we did finish deciding on stalls.
 Now it's time to order them.
 Gulp!
 We also looked at interior barn doors (again) and are in the process of having the plumbing & electric hooked up in the barn.
 It won't be too much longer & we will have a toilet on the land.
 One that doesn't consist of sand & hiding behind buildings.
 A real flushing toilet!
 Yipeee!!